Phala-Network/phala-blockchain/docs/relayer.md

 Now we have two relayer implementations:

-- [phost](../standalone/phost): the legacy relayer written in Rust, based on subxt
+- [pherry](../standalone/pherry): the legacy relayer written in Rust, based on subxt
 - [runtime-bridge](https://github.com/Phala-Network/runtime-bridge) (prb): the next generation relayer written in Javascript, based on polkadot.js

-The code pointers in this doc are based on `phost`.
+The code pointers in this doc are based on `pherry`.

 ## Blockchain -> Enclave Sync